Skip to content

 About Me

-I started this blog site because I love to learn, share, and collaborate on all things related to open source investigating, or digital investigations if you’re one of those anti-INT people (not that there’s anything wrong with that).
-I hope to continually share interesting and relevant content that requires a bit more space than what my good old Twitter offers, you know, for times I feel like being verbose.
-I sprinkle in stupid jokes and dated pop culture references in all my writing because, quite frankly, that’s just my style.
+A few years ago, I started this blog site because I love to learn, share, and collaborate on all things related to open source intelligence, and more importantly, I love to write.
+My hope was to continually share interesting and relevant content that requires a bit more space than what my good old Twitter offers, you know, for times I feel like being verbose.
+While “continually” has changed over the years, you will still find me here from time to time, dusting off stupid jokes and dated pop culture references in all my writing because, quite frankly, that’s just my style.
 If you enjoy something here, please let me know.
-If you don’t, well you can keep that to your damn self… 😀
+If you don’t, well you know what to do!

 I have been working in an investigative capacity for more than 20 years now, and before I get too far along I have to say… all content, incoherent ramblings, and loosely thought-out opinions on this website are entirely my own.

-Open source investigative work is something I did for many years before I really even knew what it was called.
-I was formally introduced to the wide world of OSINT years ago by a small-town cop who was just getting started doing some teaching on the side named Michael Bazzell, now of Intel Techniques fame.
+Open source investigative work is something I did for many years before I really even knew that OSINT was a thing.
+I was formally introduced to the wide world of OSINT years ago by a small-town cop named Michael Bazzell, who was just getting started doing some teaching on the side, now of Intel Techniques fame.
+Shout out to MB, who blazed a trail that so many of us now follow.

 After organizing and attending a multi-day training of his I felt absolutely blown away by what was out there and possible to learn.
 So began my life-long love affair with all things “INT”.
-To this day, I wake up every morning excited to learn something new, and in recent years started keeping track of the best OSINT content on my startme page, which you can find here: https://start.me/p/DPYPMz/the-ultimate-osint-collection.
+To this day, I wake up every morning excited to learn something new, and in recent years started keeping track of the best OSINT content on my startme page, The Ultimate OSINT Collection.

-Through my work with NCPTF as well as my personal company, Hatless Investigations Group, I have had the honor and privilege of participating in a number of conferences, events, podcasts, and written publications on OSINT related topics for audiences around the world.
+Through my work with NCPTF as well as my personal company, I’ve have had the honor and privilege of participating in a number of conferences, events, podcasts, blogs, webinars, and written publications on OSINT related topics for audiences around the world.
 My passion is for teaching OSINT, and I’ve been fortunate to share some knowledge with countless investigators across the public and private sector through various events and custom trainings.

-Nowadays, I do most of my private training through a company called https://myosint.training that provides both in-person and video on demand OSINT training from world class instructors.
+Nowadays, I do most of my private training through a company I co-own with Micah Hoffman (webbreacher) called My OSINT Training that provides both in-person and video on demand OSINT training from world class instructors.
 One of my favorite ways to connect with people is through teaching and seeing them light up with the same excitement I have for conducting online investigations.
 So many of us have that “bug”.
-Being a part of My OSINT Training allows me to reach larger audiences and provide more affordable and accessible training than what can be achieved with in-person events.
-It also allows me to collaborate with some of the industry’s leading trainers and practitioners to help bring this amazing genre of work to the ever-growing masses!
+Bringing learning to life at My OSINT Training allows me to reach larger audiences and provide affordable and accessible training, hopefully sparking the same passion I have, in others.

-As if I don’t have enough going on already, I am also proud to represent https://clicksafeintelligence.com as their Vice President.
-Clicksafe was founded by https://twitter.com/scarlettsleuth, and is focused on providing the world better understanding about how predators target and groom children for exploitation, and researching how language and writing analysis can help identify offenders across different online platforms.
+As if I don’t have enough going on already, I am also proud to represent Clicksafe Intelligence as their Vice President.
+Clicksafe was founded by Jessica Smith, and is focused on providing the world better understanding about how predators target and groom children for exploitation, and researching how language and writing analysis can help identify offenders across different online platforms.
 Necessary and cutting-edge stuff!

 If you are a person who likes to do good in the world, and you love open source intelligence, please feel free to connect with me on Twitter or LinkedIn!